mech/Learning-Notes/Design/Product/InterfaceDesign.md

 # Interface Design

+> What UI must do? - Give a lot of context on what things is happening.
+See progress.
+Qualitative measurement.
+See [Basecamp Hill Chart...](https://www.youtube.com/watch?v=JwrI6rxELFw&t=15s)

 > The choice and execution of the patterns and their unique combination are influenced by a product’s purpose, ethos and design principles.

 ---